-Troops deployed on overseas operations welcome support from members of the public, particularly at Christmas, when we are away from our loved ones.
+Troops deployed on overseas operations welcome support from members of the public, when we are away from our loved ones.

 Sending an email is the best way to express your support and thoughts for our troops.
 Emails sent to deployed personnel are distributed widely and contribute to lift the morale of members on operations.

 Take the time to view messages sent home from troops who are serving overseas.
 While troops enjoy receiving messages from home, they enjoy sending messages just as much.
-In preparation for Christmas, troops send video messages home to family, friends, and the Australian public.
-These messages can be viewed at the Defence Video Gallery in December.
+In preparation for Anzac Day, troops send video messages home to family, friends, and the Australian public.
+These messages can be viewed at the Defence Video Gallery.

 The RSL Australian Forces Overseas Fund prepares care packages that are dispatched twice yearly to Defence personnel deployed on operations.
 These care packs contain various non-perishable items, a letter of appreciation on behalf of all Australians and RSL Membership contact details.
 Importantly, these packs are professionally prepared and meet all Defence and host nation transport and import requirements.
 Donations to the RSL Australian Forces Overseas Fund can be made online.
 Donations over $2 are tax deductible and every donation is individually acknowledged by the RSL.

-For members of the public who still want to send general care packages to deployed personnel for the Christmas season, the Australian Forces Post Office address below will be open during the following dates:
+For members of the public who still want to send general care packages to deployed personnel for Anzac Day 2019, the Australian Forces Post Office address below will be open during the following dates:

 An Australian Defence Member